top of page

 The reports the size of which the government prescribes are boring.

-• Object of Comparison Relative Clauses, in which who, whom, that, or which replaces a noun phrase following the comparative conjunction than.
+• Object of Comparison Relative Clauses, in which who, whom, that, or which replaces a noun phrase following the comparative conjunction than:

 This is the first person whom/ that/ who I happened to be taller than.

-This is the first person [that] I happened to be taller than.
+This is the first person [that] I happened to be taller than

 The sports car that the Alfa Romeo was faster than was a Porsche.

-5.4.
-Relative vs. Complement Clauses
+Relative Clauses vs. Other Clauses

-“Did you sell the table that Agatha gave us?”
-“I see we’ve sold something.
-What was it?”
+A: Did you sell the table that Agatha gave us?
+A: I see we’ve sold something.
+What was it?

-“It was [the vase] [that Agatha gave us]—not the table.”
-“Yeah, it was [the vase that Agatha gave us].”
+B: It was [the vase] [that Agatha gave us]—not the table.
+B: Yeah, it was [the vase that Agatha gave us].

 contrastive focus background focus